Dorkly/Toasted-Game/README.md

 Game boy advance game coded in C programming as a final project for CS2261 at Georgia Institute for Technology.

 The game was made using C programming with sprites and backgrounds drawn in a program that parses  the jpg,png,bmp files into usable c files.
 We used a game boy advanced emulator to display the games.
-Ireally enjoyed the creative and open ended learning that was encouraged in this class.
+I really enjoyed the creative and open ended learning that was encouraged in this class.